stevenharperja/AI-plays-AI-generated-pong/project outline.md

 ## 1. Introduction
 ### Overview
+TLDR: Make a fake version of pong using an image generator network's output.
+Run an AI agent on that fake pong.

 This project is to test how well an image generating model can help an AI actor play Pong in as few sessions of real Pong as possible.

 Keywords: Few-shot Learning, Diffusion Networks, Reinforcement Learning